rodrigo-serra/perception_ros/README.md

 The API has the follwing actions:

-- returnDetectedObjects(useYolo = False, useFilteredObjects = True, classNameToBeDetected = 'backpack', score = 0.5)

-  It returns all the objects detected by the YOLO or the detectron.
-Hence, it requires one of the nodes to be running.
-The msg type is RecognizedObjectArrayStamped.

-  It takes four parameters as inputs.
-The yolo parameter tells the node to subscribe to the YOLO or to the Detectron results.

-  When the useFilteredObjects input parameter is true, the node will look at objects whose class is given by the classNameToBeDetected input parameter and whose score (confidence) is above the threshold.

 - detectPointingObject(useYolo = False, easyDetection = False, useFilteredObjects = True, classNameToBeDetected = 'backpack', score = 0.5)

   This action returns the object someone is pointing at.
 It requires the mediapipe holistic node to be running and the Detectron or YOLO nodes.
 The first provides the measurements needed for the pointing direction, and the second the information regarding object detection.
 The msg type is RecognizedObject.